CV Building Tips for Finance Manager Roles

 Finance managers need to demonstrate a number of high-level technical proficiency skills on their CVs.
 The role of a finance manager includes a very diverse set of tasks including things like – scenario testing, number crunching, making projections, sending out daily reports, handling IPOs or bond issues, managing payrolls, etc. over the course of their careers.

 There are essentially two broad philosophies when approaching CV building for finance roles.
-The first strategy is to build a general CV which is suited for general finance roles in small or medium companies.
+The first strategy is to build a general CV that is suited for general finance roles in small or medium companies.
 This CV demonstrates a little bit of expertise in most finance-related tasks and is obviously best suited for applying to companies where the role also requires the finance manager to be a generalist.

-The second strategy is to focus on a niche within finance and to build your CV to target those specific roles.
+The second strategy is to focus on a particular niche within finance and to build your CV to target those specific roles.
 The strategy increases the probability of a candidate being selected for that specific role as the candidate’s entire CV and work experience is targeted towards that one role.
 However, the obvious downside is that such specialised roles are not as common as general finance roles.

 CVs for general finance roles

 If the candidate is applying for a finance manager job that has a broad range of responsibilities, it might be a good idea to dedicate some CV space to cover all or most of those tasks.
 This would generally include things like budgeting, reporting, cash flow management, treasury management, and maybe team management skills if it is a leadership position.